AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/2 - Intermediate/01-Server-Side-Framework/README.md

       <ul>
         <li>In a fully set-up bakery, all the tools - mixers, ovens, trays, and timers are already arranged and ready to use.</li></br>
         <li>This saves time and energy, allowing the chef to focus on making cakes and pastries rather than building the oven or mixing dough by hand.</li></br>
-        <li>Similarly, a server side framework comes with built-in tools and features, so developers can focus directly on creating application logic and features instead of handling everything manually from the ground up.          </li>
+        <li>Similarly, a backend framework comes with built-in tools and features, so developers can focus directly on creating application logic and features instead of handling everything manually from the ground up.          </li>
       </ul>
     </td>
   </tr>